 You might have heard of the term “glass etching” before.
 The process involves the cutting or burning of images onto glass using a strong acid.
 But in this case, what it involves is the removal of the glass’s exterior layer.

-Keep in mind that eyeglasses are composed of an exterior layer and an interior layer, which is the lens.
+Keep in eyeglasses are composed of an exterior layer and an interior layer, which is the lens.